jrebillat/Xtend/Xtend/README.md

 There are a few helpers, to get an integer : `int getInteger(String key)` that returns 0 if no value has been found, to get a double : `double getDouble(String key)` that returns 0.0 if no value has been found, and `String getOrNull(String key)` that try to find a value and returns *null* if no value has been found.

 ### Using parameters
 To get a parametrized value, use the `String get(String key, String... parameters)` with parameters.
 But for parameters to be used, the value string must provide slots to insert the parameter values in it.
-This is done using the `[n]` syntax, with *n* being an integer value.
-The matching parameter (starting at 1 being the first parameter) is in included to replace the [n] part of the string.
+If the values are coming from your application and do not need to be internationalized, this is done using the `[n]` syntax, with *n* being an integer value.
+The matching parameter (starting at 1 being the first parameter) is included to replace the [n] part of the string.
+If the parameter is in fact a key name that need to be internationalized (recursively using XMessages), this is done using the `{n}` syntax, with *n* being an integer value.
+The matching parameter (starting at 1 being the first parameter) is searched in the bundles and the found vlue is included to replace the {n} part of the string.

 As an example, with the following key defined in a bundle :
 `Error.display.message = An error of type [1] occurred with messages '[2]'.` (and the same, localized, in other languages), you may call (with an error named *error* being thrown) the method like `get("", error.class.getName(), error.getLocalizedMessage();` to get a good-looking error message string.